killaitis/peloton/Readme.md

 ## Examples

-Examples can be found in `core/src/examples`.
+Examples can be found in the `examples` folder.